 Adding exercise to your routine can positively affect your life.

-- Reduce your risk of heart disease, high blood pressure, osteoporosis, diabetes, and obesity.
+- Reduce your risk of breast, colorectal, and uterine cancer

 Can anyone exercise?

 Everyone can benefit from physical activity.
 For most people, it is possible to begin exercising on your own at a slow pace.
 If you have never exercised before, start with a 10-minute period of light exercise.
 A brisk walk every day is a good first exercise.
 Slowly increase how hard you exercise and for how long.

 Talk to your doctor before starting an exercise program.
 This is especially important if your doctor is already monitoring you for a health problem, such as heart disease or osteoarthritis.
 You should try to exercise even if you have a physical disability that limits movement.
 Your doctor can help you find other exercises to improve your overall health.